Thousands Of Child Soldiers Died In The Korean War. Survivors Want More Recognition

 "At first he asked me to take him and save him," Park recalls.
 "But as he became short of breath, he seemed to realize that he couldn't make it.
 Then he asked me to shoot him."

-Park believes he never killed an enemy soldier.
+Park says he believes he never killed an enemy soldier.
 But he did put his comrade in arms out of his misery.

 "I believed that that was what I could do to relieve him of pain," he says.
 "If we weren't so young, we wouldn't have had to make that kind of sacrifice."

-Park's clear, strong voice quavers at the painful memory, and trails off into silence.
+Park's clear, strong voice quavers at the painful memory and trails off into silence.

 In the 1970s, Park found solace in Buddhism, praying daily for the fallen child soldiers.